lingxiaozhou/Aggregated-Hawkes-Processes/README.md

 * ggplot2 (Version 3.3.6)

-The code file contains all the untility functions, and the MCMC results for simulations are provided in the result folder.
+The code folder contains all the untility functions, and the MCMC results for simulations are provided in the result folder.

 ## Instructions for use